VIJAYARAGUL362/RANDOM-FOREST-REGRESSION/README.md

-Here’s a `README.md` file based on your description and suggestions:

----

 # Random Forest Regression for Position Salaries

 This Colab notebook demonstrates how to build a **Random Forest Regression** model using Python and the **scikit-learn** library.
 The model is trained on a dataset of position salaries and is used to predict salaries for new positions.
 The notebook also includes visualizations to help understand the model's predictions.